winterbear26/air-nz-flight-etl/README.md

 # Project: Air New Zealand Live Flight ETL

 This project implements an ETL pipeline that scrapes live flight data from Radarbox, processes it, and stores it in a PostgreSQL database.
 The pipeline is orchestrated using Apache Airflow, allowing for scheduled execution and task management.
+The scheduler is set to run every minute to ensure that the data is up-to-date.

 ## Technologies Used